mevansam/terraform/website/source/docs/providers/bosh/d/env.html.markdown

 The following arguments are supported:

 * `target` - (required) Bosh target.
 This can also be specified with the `BOSH_TARGET` shell environment variable.
-This target can point to an endpoint which will has been deployed by a [`bosh_deployment`](/docs/providers/bosh/r/deployment.html) resource, as shown in the example above.
+This target can point to an endpoint which has been deployed by a [`bosh_deployment`](/docs/providers/bosh/r/deployment.html) resource, as shown in the example above.
 By referencing the deployment resource you ensure that the bosh environment has deployed correctly before using it manage distributed deployments.

 * `user` - (optional) The Bosh user.
 Defaults to "admin".
 This can also be specified with the `BOSH_USER` shell environment variable.